Musk fragrances have come a long way from the days when this perfume staple involved cruelty to animals.

-Launched in 2018, Fleur de Peau triumphed in the Perfume Extraordinaire and Best New Women’s Fragrance categories at the 2019 Fragrance Foundation Awards in London.
+Launched in 2018, Fleur de Peau by Diptyque triumphed in the Perfume Extraordinaire and Best New Women’s Fragrance categories at the 2019 Fragrance Foundation Awards in London.
 One sniff of this EDP and you’ll understand why.

 The fresh and rosy accents of pink peppercorns open the scent and then it’s the turn of iris, with its cool powderiness on beautiful display.

 What really makes this fragrance special is its use of Ambrettolide, the synthetic musky molecule known for its smooth, pear-ish qualities, in combination with clean musks.

 Guerlain Les Absolus D’orient Musc Noble EDP (Thierry Wasser)

 Officially, this 2018 release from the French brand’s top-notch Les Absolus d’Orient Collection opens with notes of pink peppercorn, saffron, and geranium, but we get a thoroughly addictive and enticing metallic whiff.
 What a start!

 The real focus of the fragrance is musk and rose, and what a wonderful combo it is with its sensual and sophisticated powderiness.

 It gathers depth with the drydown which features an amber accord and cedarwood.
 Cistus adds an animalic leather undercurrent.